programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 metadata_df = metadata_df.dropna(axis=1, how='all')
 ```

 Display the first five rows to check that the data is as expected.
-Four rows should be present: the paper IDs, their titles, their discipline, and their type.
+Four rows should be present: the paper IDs, their titles, their discipline, and their type (genre).

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-05.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 5: Head of DataFrame with paper metadata-ID, title, discpline and type in Google Colab %}

-Notice that the paper IDs in this DataFrame are *almost* the same as the paper filenames.
+Notice that the paper IDs in this DataFrame are *almost* the same as the paper filenames in the corpus DataFrame.
 We're going to make them match exactly so we can merge the two DataFrames together on this column; in effect, linking each text with their title, discipline and genre.

 To match the columns, we'll remove the `.txt` extension from the end of each filename in the corpus DataFrame using a simple `str.replace` function.
 This function searches for every instance of the phrase `.txt` in the **Filename** column and replaces it with nothing (in effect, removing it).
 In the metadata DataFrame, we'll rename the paper ID column **Filename**.